Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 5. If a Company has a corporate shareholder, sales turnover that exceeds S$5 million or it has more than 20 shareholders, then it must submit an audited report.

-IRAS with its digital access has brought ease in the burden of tax reporting for companies incorporated in Singapore and for residents of the country.
-Along with it, IRAS has also aided in drafting tax agreements that prevent citizens from getting taxed twice and thus help in reducing their economic burdens.
+While performing its main functions as tax advisor for the government and to collect taxes, IRAS has ensured competitive tax levels along with making the process of tax collection easier.
+These measures, in turn then provided a boost to the Singaporean economy as taxes collected by the body contributes significantly to social and economic programmes of the country.
+IRAS with its digital access has brought ease in burden of tax reporting for companies incorporated in Singapore and for residents of the country.
+Along with it, IRAS has also aided in drafting tax agreements which prevents citizens from getting taxed twice and thus help in reducing their economic burdens.

 FAQ’s